hayd1n/CS3009301-Operating-Systems/docs/homework 04/README.md

 #### machine/machine.h & machine/machine.cc

-Add Variable that will be use.
-And implement find unused PhysPage and virtPage.
+Add variable that will be use.
+And implement functions to find unused physical page and virtual page.

 ```c++
 // machine.h